sot/cheta/doc/fetch_tutorial.rst

   same telemetry sample.
 If you are not sure, this is the safer option.

-If ``filter_bad`` is ``False`` then bad values and the associated ``bads`` attribute are left in the MSID objects of the interpolated |MSIDset|.
+If ``filter_bad`` is ``False`` then bad values and the associated ``bads`` attribute are left in the MSID objects of the interpolated |fetch_MSIDset|.
 The behaviors are:

 1) ``bad_union = False``